NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/doc/source/configuration.rst

 The final set of features will be subsetted to only include data from the sample IDs specified in this file.

-This file is parsed into a list of sample IDs within the `runall.snakefile` workflow such that each child workflow can access the list of samples.
+This file is parsed into a list of sample IDs within the `Snakefile` workflow such that each child workflow can access the list of samples.
 This is especially convenient when sample IDs are encoded in filenames and you want to grab all files for all samples.